 It must include a description of the items presented (a maximum of one to two-pages, in PDF document).
 This document must allow easy identification of the different items making up the creation portfolio and may contain links to one or more websites for large files.
-However, it is not recommended to provide only hyperlinks to one or more websites.
-The creation portfolio may include files of various formats: PDF, MPEG, PNG, MP3, MP4, MOV, etc. A press kit may also be included (PDF format).
+The creation portfolio may include files of various formats: PDF, MPEG, PNG, MP3, MP4, MOV, etc. A press kit – maximum of 15 pages – may also be included (PDF format).

-The person evaluating the application should not need to spend more than twenty minutes reading and assessing the creation portfolio.
+The person evaluating the application should not need to spend more than fifteen minutes reading and assessing the creation portfolio.

 If the portfolio cannot be transmitted in digital form, the applicant must notify the program officer sufficiently in advance to determine an alternative method of transmission.